Micah (prophet): Christian interpretation

 Micah was referring to the division in Judah and Samaria, the distrust that had arisen between all citizens, even within families.
 Jesus was using the same words to describe something different.
 Jesus said that he did not come to bring peace, but to divide households.
 Men are commanded to love Jesus Christ more than their own family members, and Jesus indicated that this priority would lead to persecution from others and separation within families.

 In Micah 7:20, Micah reminded Judah of God's covenant to be merciful to Jacob and show love to Abraham and his descendants.
 This is repeated in Luke 1:72–73 in the prophecy Zechariah at the circumcision and naming of John the Baptist.
 This prophecy concerned the kingdom and salvation through the Messiah.
 It is a step in the fulfillment of the blessing of the descendants of Abraham.
 When Micah restated this covenant promise, he was comforting Judah with the promise of God's faithfulness and love.

-Micah's prophecy to King Hezekiah is mentioned in Jeremiah 26:17-19:
+Micah's prophecy to King Hezekiah is mentioned in :

-17 Then certain of the elders of the land rose up and spoke to all the assembly of the people, saying: 18 “Micah of Moresheth prophesied in the days of Hezekiah king of Judah, and spoke to all the people of Judah, saying, ‘Thus says the Lord of hosts: